How To Filter Excel Data In A PowerPoint Presentation

 After 10+ years of creating macros and developing add-ins, I've compiled all the hacks I wish I had known years ago!

-Copy & Paste An Excel Range Into PowerPoint With VBA
+Copy & Paste Multiple Excel Tables Into Microsoft Word With VBA

 Chris is a finance professional and Excel MVP recognized by Microsoft since 2016.
 With his expertise, he founded TheSpreadsheetGuru blog to help fellow Excel users, where he shares his vast creative solutions & expertise.
 In addition, he has developed over 7 widely-used Excel Add-ins that have been embraced by individuals and companies worldwide.